Peripli/service-manager/docs/usage/labels.md

 <values>                    ::= VALUE OR VALUE "||" <values>
 <univariate-criterion>      ::= ["=" OR "!=" OR "eqornil" OR "lt" OR "gt"] VALUE

-KEY is a sequence of characters with length from 1 to 255 characters, not containing a query separator.
+KEY is a sequence of characters with length from 1 to 255 characters, not containing a query separator and new lines.
 VALUE is a sequence of characters with length from 1 to 255 characters.
+The new line character (\n) must not be present.
 The query separator character (|) must be escaped with a backslash (\) if it is present.
 For array values, the separator between the values in the array is ||.
 Delimiter between the operator and its operands is exactly one whitespace: ' '